 The Group's capital management policy is to maintain a strong capital base and appropriate debt ratio so as to maintain investor, creditor, and market confidence to sustain the future development of the business.

-As of December 31, 2021 and 2020, the debt ratios were 25% and 24%, respectively.
-There were no changes in the Group's approach to capital management as of December 31, 2021.
+As of December 31, 2022 and 2021, the debt ratios were 25%.
+There were no changes in the Group's approach to capital management as of December 31, 2022.

 (s) Investing and financing activities not affecting current cash flow